-The caregiver chooses the type of respite option (in-home, ads or licensed facility) and the agency or facility providing respite service.
+The caregiver chooses the type of respite option (in-home, adult day service or licensed facility) and the agency or facility providing respite service.
 If the caregiver does not have a preference for an agency or provider, the list of providers with letters of agreement with NIAAA should be given to the caregiver and various options discussed.